MariaAgalou/EnergyApp/README.md

 **To run this app:**

-- You need to have Python, Django, React and MongoDB installed in your system.
+- Be sure that you have Python, Django, React and MongoDB installed in your system.
+- Download the project and save it in a directory in your filesystem
--
+- blah
+- Go to http://...... and use the application